VAuthenticator/vauthenticator/README.md

 VAuthenticator and the [account-service](https://github.com/mrFlick72/account-service) are synchronized with a secure AWS SQS channel, while the RSA key pair are created from KMS Customer Master Key stored on Dynamo, private key crypted via KMS of course.
 VAuthenticator implements front_channel single logout openid connect specification and part of session management, in particular only the needed to support a better single logout experience is implemented, however I planned to implement full session management as well

-## Next Features
-* back channel logout